Bug report #13995

 I've tried scaling the raster by 100 so all values are integers, but this doesn't help.

-#1 Updated by Piers van der Torren almost 4 years ago
+#1 Updated by Piers van der Torren about 4 years ago

 The problem here is that the behaviour of QGIS is different from what you expect.
 The behaviour is consistent, but the edges are defined different, like this: